-UK pardons thousands convicted under past anti-gay laws
+UK Pardons Thousands Convicted under past Anti-gay Laws

-There are 1 comment on the The Washington Post story from 7 hrs ago, titled UK pardons thousands convicted under past anti-gay laws.
-In it, The Washington Post reports that:
+There are 1 comment on the News Max story from 13 hrs ago, titled UK Pardons Thousands Convicted under past Anti-gay Laws.
+In it, News Max reports that:

-Thousands of men convicted under now-abolished anti-homosexuality laws in Britain have been pardoned posthumously under a law passed on Tuesday, and many more still alive can now apply to have their criminal convictions wiped out.
-Announcing the new law, the Ministry of Justice said the pardons apply automatically to deceased men who were convicted for consensual same-sex relations before homosexuality was decriminalized several decades ago.
+The British government has passed a law granting posthumous pardons to thousands of men who were convicted under now-abolished anti-homosexuality laws, and allowing those who are still alive to have their criminal records wiped clean.
+The Ministry of Justice said Tuesday the pardons apply to men convicted for consensual same-sex relations before homosexuality was decriminalized several decades ago.

 |